limey-bean/Anacapa/README.md

 	-i	path to .fastq.gz files, if files are already compressed use flag -g (see below) -o	path to output directory
 	-d	path to Anacapa_db
-	-a	Illumina adapter type: nextera or truseq
-	-t	Illumina Platform: HiSeq (2 x 150) or MiSeq ( >= 2 x 250)
+	-a	Illumina adapter type: nextera, truseq, or NEBnext -t	Illumina Platform: HiSeq (2 x 150) or MiSeq ( >= 2 x 250)

  - Optional: